Shaurya-1729/BITS-Goa-Tennis-Fitness-Tracker/README.md

 ## Author

-Developed for the BITS Goa Tennis Team fitness program.
+Developed for the BITS Goa Tennis Team by Shaurya Awasthi (Captain 2025-2026).

 Built using Firebase, JavaScript, Tailwind CSS, and Netlify.